Water Spinach

 Why Is It a Noxious Weed?

 This plant is on the monitor list.
-Please contact its sponsor Jenifer Parsons to report locations or for more information.
+Please contact its sponsor Wesley Glisson to report locations or for more information.

 How would I identify it?